praw-dev/praw/docs/tutorials/comments.rst

        print(top_level_comment.body)

-While running this you will most likely encounter the exception ``AttributeError: 'MoreComments' object has no attribute 'body'``.
+While running this you will most likely encounter the exception ``AttributeError: "MoreComments" object has no attribute "body"``.
 This submission's comment forest contains a number of :class:`.MoreComments` objects.
 These objects represent the "load more comments", and "continue this thread" links encountered on the website.
 While we could ignore